imjoy-team/imjoy-core/docs/api.md

  * `engine`: URL of the current plugin engine. **Only available to native-python plugins**
  * `file_manager`: URL of the file manager registered by the current plugin engine. **Only available to native-python plugins**

+For `native-python` plugin, it contains the following additional fields:
+ * `work_dir`: the current working directory
 ### api.WORKSPACE constant
 **Deprecated!** Use `api.config.workspace` instead